Oil and gas industry in Myanmar: History

 Early British explorers in Burma discovered a flourishing oil extraction industry in the town of Yenangyaung in 1795.
 The area had hundreds of hand-dug oil wells under the hereditary control of 24 Burmese families.

 British Burma exported its first barrel of crude oil in 1853.
 The London-based Burmah Oil Company (BOC) was established in 1871 and began production in the Yenangyaung field in 1887 and the Chauk field in 1902.
 BOC enjoyed a monopoly in the sector until 1901, when the American Standard Oil Company launched operations in Burma.
 Oil supplies largely met the demand of British India.
 Prior to World War II and the Japanese invasion of Burma, oil production stood at 6.5 million barrels annually.
 After independence in 1948, the oil wells had dried up after decades of British extraction.

 In 1963, the socialist military government led by Ne Win nationalized the sector, causing decades of economic stagnation.

 After 1989, the military junta began opening up the country to more foreign investment.
 Shell discovered the Apyauk gas field 50 kilometres northwest of Yangon in 1991.

+In 2015, Myanmar had four offshore natural gas producing fields, with the earliest Yadana field starting production in 1999.
+Onshore gas producing was older with the Mann field running since 1970.
+Gas pipelines with stakeholders from Korea, Thailand, India, China and the Myanma Oil and Gas Enterprise (MOGE).
+As a net gas exporter, Myanmar supplied gas to Chin and Thailand due to limited domestic consumption.
+The longest of these pipelines began pre-construction in 2004, and construction in 2008 between China National Petroleum Corporation and Daewoo International to connect the Shwe gas field to Chinese markets.
+This became part of the Sino-Myanmar pipelines which became controversial in the 2010s as developmental pressures increased domestic energy demand.

+In 2021, the Myanmar military seized the oil and gas sector during the 2021 Myanmar coup d'état In the ensuing civil war, the Sino-Myanmar pipelines became a point of focus for both sides to gain support from or leverage against Chinese interests, being increasingly caught between combatants.